 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Red Oak has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Red Oak has few renters and college students.
 But the biggest reason it is quieter in Red Oak than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Red Oak may be for you.

-Being a small town, Red Oak does not have a public transit system used by locals to get to and from work.
+Red Oak is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Red Oak in 2022 was $17,114, which is low income relative to Oklahoma and the nation.
 This equates to an annual income of $68,456 for a family of four.
 However, Red Oak contains both very wealthy and poor people as well.